Trump confirms FBI probe, blames 'witch hunt' on 'man who told me to fire' Comey

 "I am being investigated for firing the FBI Director by the man who told me to fire the FBI Director!
 Witch Hunt," Trump tweeted.
 NBC News has reported that federal investigators are examining whether the president attempted to obstruct justice.

-Trump may have been referring to Deputy Attorney General Rod Rosenstein, who wrote a highly critical memo about Comey.
+Trump may have been referring to Deputy Attorney General Rod Rosenstein, who wrote a highly critical memo about Comey last month.
 In separate closed-door meetings with the House and the Senate, Rosenstein said his memo was "not a statement of reasons to justify a for-cause termination."

+Trump's tweet comes as NBC News has learned of the following developments: staffers on his 2016 campaign have been asked to preserve documents, text messages and electronic devices; Michael Cohen, the president's lawyer, has hired a private attorney; and Michael Caputo, a former communications adviser on the campaign, has been contacted by the FBI.

+The source said the president has not been notified that he is under investigation.

+Trump also added some more legal fire power to his team, hiring John Dowd, a source close to the president’s counsel confirmed.
+Dowd is experienced handling political cases and investigated Pete Rose for Major League Baseball.

 The probe is being led by special counsel Robert Mueller, who was appointed by Rosenstein.
-Attorney General Jeff Sessions recused himself from the widening investigation into Russian interference in the 2016 presidential election.
+Rosenstein has supervised the widening investigation into Russian election interference since Attorney General Jeff Sessions recused himself.

 In an interview with NBC's Lester Holt on May 11, Trump said he was "going to fire [Comey] regardless of recommendation" from Rosenstein and Sessions.
 In a letter to Trump, Sessions called for a "fresh start" at the FBI and recommended Comey's removal.